 How Long Does The Initial OnDeck Application Take?

 You should expect to spend about 10 minutes completing the initial OnDeck application.
 An approval decision can be made within minutes of submitting the application, with funding available in as little as 24 hours.

 How Long Does It Take To Get Line Of Credit Draws From Kabbage & OnDeck?

 OnDeck uses the traditional Automated Clearinghouse network for transferring funds.
-With this method, the money is available in 1 to 2 business days.
+The money is available in one to two business days with this method.
 For faster funding, OnDeck offers Instant Funding, which transfers funds to an eligible business debit card in just minutes.